 This paper will explore evidence that New Zealand has been experiencing a neo-colonial trajectory dating from the end of the Long Boom (in the late 1960s).
 Neo-colonialism is more commonly associated with failed and struggling nation-states in Africa, SE Asia and the Americas.
 Indeed immediately prior to the end of the Long Boom, Baran and Sweezy (1966: 12) briefly surveyed the potential for less developed countries to follow in the path of the developed ones: '... only a few countries -most of Western Europe (including Britain), Japan, Canada, Australia, New Zealand, possibly South Africa- can conceivably follow in the footsteps of the United States.
 In the rest of the capitalist world scores of colonies, neo-colonies and semi-colonies are doomed to remain in their degraded condition of underdevelopment and misery.'
 Euro-centrism aside, today it seems inconceivable to count New Zealand in such a list of privileged countries.
-This paper will explore how New Zealand's slide into neo-colonialism is connected with (1) the rise of a comprador bourgeoisie and (2) the much more discussed period of neo-liberalism.
+This paper will explore how New Zealand's slide into neo-colonialism.
 In this sense, neo-liberal policy is patterned as a double-moment in every instance to date: first, the rhetoric of eliminating rent-seeking, improving efficiencies, competition, etc.; second, the monopolisation of privatised assets or marketised areas of State activity primarily by multinationals and foreign shareholders.
 This double-movement can be observed in areas as disparate as agriculture, settlements under the Treaty of Waitangi, gambling, the rebuild following the Christchurch earthquakes, and the development of a post-war suicidal cohort.